stargate/stargate/apis/sgv2-docsapi/README.md

 There are two main configuration property prefixes used, `stargate.` and `quarkus.`.

-The `quarkus.` properties are defined by the Quarkus framework, and the complete list of available properties can be found on [All configuration options](https://quarkus.io/guides/all-config) page.
+The `quarkus.` properties are defined by the Quarkus framework, and the complete list of available properties can be found on the [All configuration options](https://quarkus.io/guides/all-config) page.
-In addition, the related guide of each [Quarkus extension](#quarkus-extensions) used in the project, gives overview on the available config options as well.
+In addition, the related guide of each [Quarkus extension](#quarkus-extensions) used in the project provides an overview of the available config options.

 The `stargate.` properties are defined by this project itself and by the [sgv2-quarkus-common configuration](../sgv2-quarkus-common/CONFIGURATION.md).
 The properties are defined by dedicated config classes annotated with the `@ConfigMapping`.